 Why do you Want to Start a Podcast?

 When you are looking to start a podcast, it can be a lot of work.
 If you don’t have a passion for what you are going to talk about, you will not enjoy it.
 Although they can bring in a lot of attention for your business and personal brand, if you’re not enjoying it, it will show in your production.
 In addition, when you are thinking about your podcast, you should think about how it can benefit your listeners.
 Is it informative?
-Counseling/ Advising?
+Counselling/ Advising?
 Or just entertaining?
 These are all important to consider when you are thinking about starting a podcast.

 Find Your Niche